Carina-P/ms3-best-books/test/TESTS.md

             Add category group page)
             - "Close-image" in top right corner (Book details page and Search results page)
     - Expected outcome:
         - Check that you end up where you expected.
-And if it is a cancel button that nothing is changed on pages or in database.
+Moreover, if it is a Cancel button that nothing is changed on pages or in database.

 #### Test protocol